-To help ensure access to capital, the Company targets a long-term capital structure containing approximately 45 per cent equity, including preference shares, and 55 per cent debt.
+To help ensure access to capital, the Company targets a long-term capital structure containing approximately 45% equity, including preference shares, and 55% debt.
 The Company's objective is to maintain investment-grade credit ratings.
 The Company sets the amount of capital in proportion to risk.
 The debt to equity ratio is managed through various methods such as the rights offering that occurred in 2008 and through the Company's Share Purchase Plans.

-Certain of the Company's long-term debt obligations have covenants restricting the issuance of additional debt such that consolidated debt cannot exceed 65 per cent of the Company's consolidated capital structure, as defined by the long-term debt agreements.
-As at June 30, 2013, the Company was in compliance with all debt covenants.
+Certain of the Company's long-term debt obligations have covenants restricting the issuance of additional debt such that consolidated debt cannot exceed 65% of the Company's consolidated capital structure, as defined by the long-term debt agreements.
+As at September 30, 2013, the Company was in compliance with all debt covenants.